Mike Zagurski

 Michael Justin Zagurski (born January 27, 1983), is an American former professional baseball pitcher.
-He previously played in Major League Baseball (MLB) for the Philadelphia Phillies, Arizona Diamondbacks, Pittsburgh Pirates, and New York Yankees.
-Zagurski has also played in Nippon Professional Baseball (NPB) for the Hiroshima Toyo Carp and Yokohama DeNA BayStars.
+He played in Major League Baseball (MLB) for the Philadelphia Phillies, Arizona Diamondbacks, Pittsburgh Pirates, and New York Yankees.
+Zagurski also played in Nippon Professional Baseball (NPB) for the Hiroshima Toyo Carp and Yokohama DeNA BayStars.

 Amateur career

 Zagurski attended Millard North High School.
 Zagurski was neither drafted after high school nor recruited by any four-year colleges.
 He started his college career at Hutchinson Community College and finished at University of Kansas, where he set the single season record for strikeouts.

 Zagurski played for the Anchorage Glacier Pilots of the Alaska Baseball League in 2004.

 Professional career

 Philadelphia Phillies

 Zagurski was drafted by the Philadelphia Phillies in the 12th round of the 2005 MLB Draft.
 After two seasons in the low minors, he started the 2007 season with the Single-A Clearwater Threshers before being promoted to the Double-A Reading Phillies.
 On May 25, when Brett Myers was placed on the disabled list, Zagurski was placed on the Phillies major league roster.
 He made his first appearance that evening.

 "The only thing I could say was, 'wow,'" he later told The Philadelphia Inquirer.

 Almost 60 of the pitcher's friends, former teammates, and family were in attendance at Zagurski's first major league appearance at the Atlanta Braves' Turner Field.
 Legendary broadcaster Harry Kalas remarked on the cheers that greeted Zagurski's entry to the game and added that the 'Phillies might have themselves a left-hander' after Zagurski retired the first three batters he faced.